• Ways to Cultivate MIndfulness

 Health Benefit #10: Enhances Self-Awareness

 While my personal experience is only anecdotal, this is one that I can wholeheartedly speak to.
 As I mentioned in the intro, meditation has helped me to become an objective observer of myself.
 Do I still have negative and self-defeating thoughts?
 Absolutely.
 But instead of letting myself become consumed by those thoughts, I’m able to step back and notice when they’re happening.
-And then, after I notice without judgment, I have the power to consciously redirect my thoughts to a more positive place.
+And then, after I notice without judgment, I have the power to redirect my thoughts to a more positive place.

 The science on this topic suggests I’m not completely off-base for crediting this newfound self awareness to my daily meditation practice.
 There have been numerous studies and reviews that speak of the positive effect meditation has on one’s own self-awareness.
 27 28 29 Another study shows that a mindfulness practice may help reduce “cognitive rigidity,” which allows for more creative problem solving.
 30 By becoming more self-aware, you’re able to step back and see the bigger picture, thus allowing you to form different, more creative solutions rather than being blinded by your own past experiences.